 The recipient of the world's first partial face transplant, Ms Isabelle Dinoire, died at the age of 49 in April 2016 "after a long illness".

 In 2005, Ms Dinoire, then 38, received a graft comprising the nose, lips and chin of a brain-dead donor to replace parts of her face that had been mauled by her dog.

-Last year, French newspaper Le Figaro reported that her body had rejected the transplant "and she had lost part of the use of her lips".
+In 2015, French newspaper Le Figaro reported that her body had rejected the transplant "and she had lost part of the use of her lips".